Adam-Gladstone/Adam-Gladstone.github.io/_posts/r-projects/2024-11-11-Python in Excel via Reticulate.md

 #### Using Reticulate in Excel
 Using Reticulate in Excel via the ExcelRAddIn was simple and consists of the following steps.

-1. load the reticulate library and
+1. Load the reticulate library.
-2. tell reticulate where to find the Python version.
+2. Tell reticulate where to find the Python version.
 The second parameter determines whether the requested copy of Python is required or not.

 ![Loading Reticulate](https://adam-gladstone.github.io/assets/images/startup-reticulate.PNG)